---

 # A Simple Example

-As a simple example on how to use parameters we try to find the fixed point of the reduced Wong-Wang model.
-This example demonstrates the key concepts of parameter optimization in TVB-Optim by finding parameter values where the neural activity reaches equilibrium.
+As a simple example we use parameters to find a fixed point of the reduced Wong-Wang model: parameter values where the neural activity reaches equilibrium.

 ## Setting up the Model